Most Haunted Places in Europe

 Kilkenny offers you the chance to explore an entire city full of ghostly figures, creepy stories, and a sad past.

-This city is only eighty miles away from Dublin, with Dublin being the site of the first witch trials of Ireland.
+This city is only eighty miles away from Dublin, with Dublin being the site of the first witch trials in Ireland.

 Also, a tragic event occurred here in 1763 when 16 people drowned in the river after a flood.